Slow Cooker Saturdays

 Instructions

-- Finish wrapping corn in foil and place in slow cooker.
+If using foil, finish wrapping corn in foil, and place in slow cooker.

 The Verdict: I admit that I am not a big corn on the cob fan.
-But put it together with some butter, Italian seasonings, and garlic, and what a combination!
+But put it together with some buttery goodness, Italian seasonings, and garlic, and what a combination!
 And it’s so easy!!

 Have you made other crazy things in the crock-pot?